 What are the ways I can pay my bill?

-We’re happy to accept all debit and most major credit cards (excepting American Express).
-Payments may be made also by cash or cheque
+We’re happy to accept all debit and most major credit cards (excluding American Express).
+Payments may be made also by cash.

 I haven’t visited the dentist for some time, I feel embarrassed.